U.S. seizes superyacht of Russian billionaire close to Putin

 The warrant states that despite his status as an individual against whom sanctions have been imposed, Vekselberg and those working on his behalf made payments in U.S. dollars to support the Tango and its owner, including for a December 2020 stay at a luxury water villa resort in the Maldives.

-The new international task force is a key tool for the United States and more than a half-dozen allies to identify and track where Russian oligarchs are parking their assets, a task complicated by the opaque or complicated financial instruments frequently used by the ultrawealthy to hide their holdings from public view.
+The new international task force is a key tool for the United States and for more than a half-dozen of its allies to identify and track where Russian oligarchs are parking their assets, a task complicated by the opaque or complicated financial instruments frequently used by the ultrawealthy to hide their holdings from public view.

 “In a war partly about morale on both sides, seeing Russian oligarchs’ yachts seized and sold at auction — seeing police at their villas, at their luxury apartments — will give Ukrainians and Russians who hate Putin a huge boost,” Rep. Tom Malinowski (D-N.J.) said last month.
 “This is one of the ways in which we can weaken the support structure of this regime … The more we can make the sanctions feel like a shock and awe campaign, the better.”